sagemath/trac_to_gh/Issue 5197.md

 # Issue 5197: notebook -- render worksheet list now totally broken on sagenb.org by somebody naming a worksheet with a character u'\xa7'

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5197

 Original creator: was